 Yet a large part of Kit Carson’s legend was his adventures as an “Indian fighter.”
 In 1849, Carson had the bizarre experience of tracking down a group of Apache who had kidnapped a white woman, Mrs. Ann White, in New Mexico, only to discover a novel starring himself as the Indian-fighting hero next to the unfortunate woman’s body.

 In 1853, Kit Carson was appointed to federal Indian Agent for northern New Mexico.
 At the time, the American government was trying to force the Western tribes onto reservations to make room for white settlers.
 When the Navajo refused to comply, Carson fought several vicious campaigns against them and destroyed their crops and livestock until the tribe was forced to surrender.

 Although his official role may have been to enforce the government’s harsh conditions, Kit Carson evidently had tremendous sympathy for the people he had once lived with and would often personally try to negotiate fair terms for them.
 Carson fought for the Union during the Civil War, taking part in the bloody Battle of Valverde in 1862, although he spent the majority of the war waging campaigns against various Indian tribes in the West.

 Carson’s wife died after complications with their eighth child in 1868 and Carson did not take well to her passing.

 The year before he had been appointed Superintendent of Indian Affairs for Colorado Territory but shortly after the death of his wife his health began to fail, too.
 This made a trip to Washington to try and negotiate on the behalf of the Ute tribe difficult.
 The mission across the country had seemingly drained the last of his strength.
-The legendary frontiersman died back in at his home in May of 1868 at the age of 58.
+The legendary frontiersman died in Fort Lyon, Colorado Territory in May of 1868 at the age of 58.
 His last words allegedly were, “Goodbye friends, adios compadres.”